Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

 A Symbol of Noble turns out to be an NFT, what a joke right?
-But it seems that the deal here is a real one, now let's see what we have to do for achieving this "Noble" status.
+But it seems that the deal here is a real one, now let's see what we have to do for achieving this "Noble" status. &nbsp;
+&nbsp;

 ```solidity
 // SPDX-License-Identifier: MIT